sajibdeb/taos-mint/README.md

 ### 2. Fund your wallet
 1. Use CEX like Binance or others and deposit TAO directly to your wallet!
-2. Bridge: https://www.tao.app/bridge(Buy vTAO on Base network.
+2. Bridge: https://www.tao.app/bridge (Buy vTAO on Base network.
 CA: "0xe9f6d9898f9269b519e1435e6ebaff766c7f46bf".
 Bridge to TAO(EVM network first), then bridge from EVM to TAO (subnet Talisman wallet)

 ## How It Works